avieth/reactive-dom/README.md

 # reactive-dom

-Definitions in this project help the programmer to wire up a reactive DOM user interface via reactive-banana and ghcjs-dom.
+Definitions in this project help the programmer to wire up a reactive DOM user interface via reactive-sequence and ghcjs-dom.

 This is **experimental** software, but it's also **working** software, subject to one restriction: there is an